 She remembers the miserable days after the sinking.
-When she had stepped out of the door, all she had been able to see and smell was thick, black smoke from the funerals of the seventy people who had died that day.
+Whenever she had stepped out of the door, all she had been able to see and smell was thick, black smoke from the funerals of the seventy people who had died that day.
 Most of all, she remembers ojiisan’s funeral, and the straw doll they had made to replace his lost body.

 She gazes out at the perfect cobalt blue sea.
 She wonders whether his bones are buried in the seabed, somewhere under the huge expanse of water.

 Her granddaughter, who is visiting from Britain, asks why she is crying.
 She is making up for the tears that she had been unable to shed when she saw her ojiisan’s body being taken away with the waves.
-It has been sixty-three years.
+It has been seventy-three years.